Top 6 Underrated songs from The Neighbourhood

 It’s a very sketchy song that leaves much interpretation for what horrendous crime has happened.

 It’s a song that talks about going to dive into the dark side of criminal activity and vowing to have this criminal partner.

 It almost feels as if this woman is running away with this criminal that she wanted.
 To protect him from law enforcement, to continue this life of crime.

 But it almost feels like it’s all in her head with a conspiracy with the way most of the song is explained from the unhinged psyche.
 Especially with the lyric, "I bet they planned it all out, like the shows, went everywhere I go".
 Or she's paranoid that something will happen to her felon.

-There are a lot of possibilities to what exactly Female Robbery is.
+There are a lot of possibilities as to what exactly Female Robbery is.

-In the music video Jesse Rutherford was criticized for being nude in the portrayal of what anxiety is like.
-In the music video, he sits there figiting and worrying.
-It was to show what vulnerability is like, to feel that exposed, I praise him for that bold choice to showcase what depression and anxiety feels like.
+In the music video, Jesse Rutherford was criticized for being nude in the portrayal of what anxiety is like.
+In the music video, he sits there fidgeting and worrying.
+It was to show what vulnerability is like, to feel that exposed, I praise him for that bold choice to showcase what depression and anxiety feel like.
 He's said that he's had his battles with depression and anxiety, and this has to be the song that correctly explains what that is like.
 It's a battle within yourself, constantly afraid of yourself and who you've become.

 You're too mean, I don't like you, fuck you anyway